thalib/thalib/_posts/events/2017-03-30-aadhaar-data-leak.md

 The first search will deliver databases with passport details from Google, and the second with databases which contain Aadhaar numbers.

-The personal data involved includes beneficiary name, address, gender, family details, Aadhaar number and bank details (account number, IFSC code).
+The personal data involved includes beneficiary name, address, gender, family details, Aadhaar number and bank details (account number, IFSC code), contact number, etc.

+More the data is linked to Aadhaar, more are the changes of exposure.

 One particular state government, that administers a national welfare scheme for minors, has published the names, addresses, genders, religion, caste and bank account details (account number and IFSC code) for hundreds of minors.